 First off, African dance moves are known to be highly-engaging and cheerful.
 In African dancing, every part of your body creates its distinct movements and participates in the art exercise.
 African dance students, usually, enjoy great flexibility and good health because African dance moves let them work on their stamina, flexibility, and purge them of every stress.

-More so, African dance moves are communicative.
+More so, African dance moves are communicative — just as Indian dance styles.
 By taking African dance lessons, you can better learn how to communicate with body language and how to express different emotions through dance.

 Should this article forget to mention that Afro dances are also a proven way to blow off steam and share smiles?
 Past and present, African dances have served as a therapy to relieve stress and fear, and improve mood.
 Haven’t you seen the video on Kenyan nurses footing it with some Zumba steps to shed the COVID-19 stress published by the BBC?